tekwizz123/tekwizz123.github.io/_posts/2012-08-16-pwb-exam-review-and-insights.md

 "We will check now, give us a sec"

-By this point im so tired im not thinking straight.
+By this point I'm so tired I'm not thinking straight.

-"Yep we got it, should recieve an email soon"
+"Yep we got it, should receive an email soon"

 And what do I do?
 Look at soon, think oh....lets wait some more.